 This is of course an ethical standpoint, but it’s also a practical one.
 Getting opinions from a diverse range of people makes for better outcomes.
 Matthew Syed makes the case for this phenomenon in his book Rebel Ideas, which I highly recommend.
 A rising tide lifts all boats, so if your overall goal is improving the practice of historical martial arts as a whole, it makes sense to get as many different minds on the problem as possible.

 I know that some people will feel that I ought to just interview the “best” hma practitioners.
 The famous ones, the ones with big followings, the ones with the most books out.
 (I know it because they've written and told me so!)
 I will, and I do, as you can see from the guest list.
 But if we only hear from them, we will tend to hear mostly from middle aged white men (like me), because this field was founded mostly by people like me.
 But it has grown beyond that rather narrow beginning (thank goddess!) and there are very many people out there worth listening to.
 Some of them don’t even do swords!
-I have a medieval historian lined up for episode 16….
+Such as historian Eleanor Janega, in episode 16.

 How you can help:

 What began as a side project is swiftly taking over a great deal of my time, and costing me some money, so to support the show I have created a Patreon account here: https://www.patreon.com/theswordguy.
 If you think this show is a good idea, please demonstrate it by throwing some coins in the hat.
 Every little helps.
-I would like to be able to add transcriptions of each show to the shownotes, as well as invest in better equipment.
-Patrons will get first dibs on suggesting guests to interview, and I will also try to offer some Patron-only content such as audio AMAs with me.
+Thanks to the support of people like you, I've been able to get transcriptions done for every episode, and I'm saving up to upgrade some audio equipment.
+Patrons will get first dibs on suggesting guests to interview, and I also offer some Patron-only content such as audio AMAs with me.
 I’ll also be asking the Patrons for any questions they particularly want me to ask my guests- so they will also find out who’s coming on the show before anyone else.
-Right now there’s only one patron-only post up, but it does include the audio file for episode 13… There are also t-shirts and stickers for the higher tiers.

 Sound like your sort of thing?
 Then toddle along to https://www.patreon.com/theswordguy